blurrydev/iitm-notes/MAD - 2/Week 4.md

 ### Templates

 - Templates format is similar to Jinja syntax.
 - It also has safety features

-## How does reactivity work:

-- Why do we need Reactivity:
-	- To check if some values are modified.
--
+### Slots

+This allows us to pass content into a component from it's parent component.

+# Components in Vue Js